Create a

 Table of Contents

-Everyone who has worked at an organization has undergone the first week of employment with mixed experiences and levels of satisfaction and usefulness.
+Everyone who has worked at an organization has had a first week of employment with mixed experiences, levels of satisfaction, and usefulness.
 While many experience new hire onboarding as boring and a mild waste of paid time, the impact of those first hours and days on employee perceptions, satisfaction, and, ultimately, motivation to perform at a high level is vastly underappreciated.
 A large body of research points to the negative impacts that poorly executed new hire onboarding has on employee retention, engagement, satisfaction, and even performance.
 This should serve as a wake-up call for HR leaders to reevaluate onboarding processes and proactively work to redesign them.

 It is critical to consider onboarding as a vital element of the employee experience (EX) that engages employees in a longer-term commitment to the company.
-A great onboarding experience creates a positive and constructive introduction to the company and continues the positive impression of their candidate experience (CX) throughout the attraction and recruiting cycle.
+A great onboarding experience creates a positive, constructive introduction to the company and reinforces the positive impression of the candidate experience (CX) throughout the attraction and recruiting cycle.
 It demonstrates how the company values them as employees and confirms to new hires that they made the right decision.

-When well-designed and executed, the onboarding process engages new hires in an efficient and seamless transition into what matters most to them: integrating into the culture, meeting new leaders and peers, and starting to make productive contributions.
-At the same time, a poorly run new hire onboarding process can blunt the new hire’s enthusiasm and slow the excitement and momentum built up during the attraction, assessment, and offer processes.
+When well-designed and executed, the onboarding process engages new hires in an efficient, seamless transition into what matters most to them: integrating into the culture, meeting new leaders and peers, and making productive contributions.
+At the same time, a poorly run new-hire onboarding process can blunt the new hire’s enthusiasm and slow the excitement and momentum built during the attraction, assessment, and offer processes.

 Defining onboarding

-In its best and most impactful design, new hire onboarding is a process, an ecosystem, and an element of the corporate culture.
+At its best and most impactful, new-hire onboarding is a process, an ecosystem, and an element of corporate culture.
 Steps and best practices within a structured workflow define it as a process; integrated elements of recruiting, performance management, learning and development, career development, and employee engagement create an ecosystem; and linkages to the corporate mission, values, management culture, communications, and collaboration styles help define the culture.

-At Wowledge, we define new hire onboarding as a natural phase in the employee journey that introduces a new employee to the organization’s mission, values, culture, policies, systems, and processes while providing them with clarity about their individual role, responsibilities, team, co-workers, workflows, and performance expectations.
-It differs from new hire orientation as it is a longer-term induction into the company culture and operating model, typically lasting a year or more in best practice.
+At Wowledge, we define new-hire onboarding as a natural phase in the employee journey that introduces new employees to the organization’s mission, values, culture, policies, systems, and processes while providing clarity about their individual roles, responsibilities, teams, co-workers, workflows, and performance expectations.
+It differs from new-hire orientation, as it is a longer-term induction into the company culture and operating model, typically lasting a year or more in best-practice.

 It comprises three key stages, each focused on the timeframes between offer acceptance, the first day of employment, and the end of the first year (or more) when full role competency is achieved.

-- Pre-boarding is the period between offer acceptance and the first workday.
-During this time, the new hire may receive personalized welcomes from manager and teammates; access to organization charts and company mission, vision, and values; request to fill out an employee profile with the ability to view those of teammates and bosses; benefits, payroll, compliance paperwork to complete; and corporate policies for review.
+• Pre-boarding is the period between accepting an offer and the first workday.
+During this time, the new hire may receive personalized welcomes from the manager and teammates; access to organization charts and company mission, vision, and values; request to fill out an employee profile with the ability to view those of teammates and bosses; benefits, payroll, and compliance paperwork to complete; and corporate policies for review.

-- Acclimatization typically occurs during the first 1-3 months of employment.
-This stage includes overviews of the company's mission, vision, and purpose; completion of required compliance-oriented training; formal introductions to teammates and key peer partners/departments; facility and amenity tours; and receipt of equipment, office space, systems access, etc.
+• Acclimatization typically occurs during the first 1-3 months of employment.
+This stage includes overviews of the company's mission, vision, and purpose; completion of required compliance-oriented training; formal introductions to teammates and key peer partners/departments; facility and amenity tours; and receipt of equipment, office space, and access to systems.

 Common issues with onboarding

-Unfortunately, new hire onboarding practices and processes vary widely across organizations, ranging from first-day paperwork-only to incredibly elaborate and systems-enhanced experiences lasting months.
-However, we see some all-too-common issues that plague these and render their value to low levels of usefulness.
+Unfortunately, new-hire onboarding practices and processes vary widely across organizations, ranging from first-day paperwork-only to incredibly elaborate, systems-enhanced experiences lasting months.
+However, we see some all-too-common issues that plague these and render them of little usefulness.

 Lack of structure

 Only 64% of organizations report having a structured process for new hires.
-The remaining 36% of companies without a disciplined and repeatable approach report issues with lower employee productivity, engagement, satisfaction, trust, higher turnover, and missed revenue targets.
+The remaining 36% of companies without a disciplined, repeatable approach report issues such as lower employee productivity, engagement, and satisfaction, higher turnover, and missed revenue targets.

-Lacking a standard approach and links to other key processes, it is impossible to consistently provide the kind of information and guidance that new hires need to integrate into their new work teams and workflows quickly and successfully.
+Lacking a standard approach and links to other key processes, it is impossible to consistently provide the information and guidance new hires need to quickly and successfully integrate into their new work teams and workflows.

 Poorly defined governance and process ownership

-Some difficulties with new hire onboarding arise from the number of functions and departments that need information from and create outputs for the onboarding process.
+Some difficulties with new-hire onboarding arise from the number of functions and departments that need information for and produce outputs to the onboarding process.
 HRIS and Payroll need employee data for pay, taxes, and employment verification purposes.
 Security needs photos, job assignments, location, and often personal information to create appropriate badging and facility access cards.
-IT needs a job, function, manager, business unit, location, and equipment requirement information to provide needed access to systems, software, and data sources.
-These functions need to coordinate their efforts and centralize the data collection and resource allocation decision-making, which is further complicated by geographically dispersed locations and support teams.
+IT needs job, function, manager, business unit, location, and equipment requirements to provide the necessary access to systems, software, and data sources.
+These functions need to coordinate their efforts and centralize data collection and decision-making on resource allocation, which is further complicated by geographically dispersed locations and support teams.

 Generates low satisfaction

-Gallup research found that only 12% of U.S. employees feel that their organizations provide a good new hire onboarding process, with 20% of employees stating that their new hire process was either “poor” or not provided.
+Gallup research found that only 12% of U.S. employees feel that their organizations provide a good new-hire onboarding process, with 20% stating that their new-hire process was either “poor” or not provided.
 Similarly, a Paychex study found that only 52% of surveyed workers were satisfied with the onboarding experience provided by their new employers.

 Not meeting its purpose